Vintage computer

-A vintage computer is an older computer system that is largely obsolete.
+A vintage computer is an older computer system that is largely regarded as obsolete.

-The personal computer has been around since approximately 1971.
-But in that time, numerous technological revolutions have left generations of obsolete computing equipment on the junk heap.
-Nevertheless, in that time, these otherwise useless computers have spawned a sub-culture of vintage computer collectors, who often spend large sums to acquire the rarest of these items, not only to display but restore to their fully functioning glory, including active software development and adaptation to modern uses.
-This often includes so-called hackers who add on, update and create hybrid composites from new and old computers for uses for which they were otherwise never intended.
-Ethernet interfaces have been designed for many vintage 8-bit machines to allow limited connectivity to the Internet; where users can access user groups, bulletin boards, and databases of software.
-Most of this hobby centers on those computers manufactured after 1960, though some collectors specialize in pre-1960 computers as well.
+The personal computer has been around since around 1971, and in that time technological advancement means existing models get replaced every few years.
+Nevertheless, these otherwise useless computers have spawned a sub-culture of vintage computer collectors who often spend large sums for the rarest examples, not only to display but functionally restore.
+This involves active software development and adaptation to modern uses.
+This often includes homebrew developers and hackers who add on, update and create hybrid composites from new and old computers for uses they were otherwise never intended.

+Ethernet interfaces have been designed for many vintage 8-bit machines to allow limited connectivity to the Internet, where users can access discussion groups, bulletin boards, and software databases.
+Most of this hobby centers on computers made after 1960, though some collectors also specialize in older computers.

+The Vintage Computer Festival, an event held by the Vintage Computer Federation for the exhibition and celebration of vintage computers, has been held annually since 1997 and has expanded internationally.

+By platform

 MITS Inc.

-Micro Instrumentation and Telemetry Systems (MITS) produced the Altair 8800 in 1975, which is widely regarded as starting the microcomputer revolution.
+Micro Instrumentation and Telemetry Systems (MITS) produced the Altair 8800 in 1975.
+According to Harry Garland, the Altair 8800 was the product that catalyzed the microcomputer revolution of the 1970s.